Projection Mapping Premiere of

-To see and experience this dramatic public art project captures the essence of the transformational experience.
-Embodying artistic traditions of teamwork to unparalleled extents, Oyoram’s Mental Banquet: Painting with Lights (2018) celebrates both the triumph of technology and the splendor of our natural world.
-The artist has honed his aesthetic from nature’s formal beauty and exuberant ornamentation, as well as architectural space.
-His art expresses the acts of going, growing, changing, and the processing of time.
+Embodying artistic traditions of teamwork to unparalleled extents, Oyoram’s Mental Banquet: Painting with Lights (2018) celebrated both the triumph of technology and the splendor of our natural world.
+The artist combined his aesthetic from nature’s formal beauty and exuberant ornamentation with the Beaux-arts building.
+The dimensions of the project Mental Banquet: Painting with Lights— approximately 72 x 164 feet (22 x 50 meters) — mirrored the dimensions of the east facade of the Hall of Laureates.

 About 17,000 years ago, a few highly skilled homo sapiens artists were doing what I am trying to do today: tell a story by painting and engraving on stone walls.
 The art was discovered in 1940, in Lascaux cave in Dordogne, a region in southwest France.
 After Picasso visited the cave in the 1950’s, he reportedly emerged and exclaimed: “We have invented nothing.”
 Miró once said, “Painting has been in a state of decadence since the age of caves.”